aiidateam/aiida-ontology/README.md

 In order to edit or visualize the ontology, open the [aiida-ontology.rdf](aiida-ontology.rdf) in an ontology editor, such as [Protégé](https://protege.stanford.edu/) or [WebProtégé](http://webprotege.stanford.edu/).

+You may also consider [this short tutorial](https://medium.com/@vindulajayawardana/ontology-generation-and-visualization-with-prot%C3%A9g%C3%A9-6df0af9955e0) on generating and visualizing ontologies with Protégé.